-Your level Guidance Piecemeal automation Some of your devices could already be operating through a mobile app or enhanced automation platform (for example, Apple HomeKit, Amazon Alexa, Google Home or Level 3 Google Assistant).
+Your level Guidance Piecemeal automation Level 3 Some of your devices could already be operating through a mobile app or enhanced automation platform (for example, Apple HomeKit, Amazon Alexa, Google Home or Google Assistant).
 However, these platforms do not make your home smart-grid- enabled.
 Rather, they tend to be standalone or hybrid-type systems that will need to be able to freely exchange data and control through your local network provider or FP.
 To determine which system is best for you, ask a HEMS specialist or contact your local service provider to recommend a supplier whose equipment is compatible with their network communication protocols.
 Consider installing distributed generation.
 This may come down to budget, but as a future participant in the energy market (supply and flexibility), you should in the first instance look to either wind turbines or solar (PV) panels, or both, as well as an energy storage system that will meet a large part of your immediate home energy needs and allow you to engage with a future FP.
 This progressive transition moves you from an electricity consumer to a prosumer.
-For more information and professional advice on distributed generation, contact a Sustainable Energy Association of New Zealand member through www.seanz.org.nz.
-Full integration Level 4 Most of your appliances have a high level of energy efficiency and contain built- in modules with the capacity to communicate either through a HEMS platform or externally.
+For more information and professional advice on distributed generation, contact a Sustainable Energy Full integration Level 4 Association of New Zealand member through www.sealiz.org.nz.
+Most of your appliances have a high level of energy efficiency and contain built- in modules with the capacity to communicate either through a HEMS platform or externally.
 The key here is to ensure they are able to freely exchange data and control through your local network provider, or a future FP.
 If this is not the case, you might be able to retrofit communication modules.
 Either way, consult your local HEMS specialist to ensure appropriate alignment with local network communication protocol requirements.
-From a distributed generation perspective, it is likely that you already have wind turbines or solar (PV) panels, or both, in conjunction with an energy storage system that not only meets a large slice of your immediate home energy needs, but will also allow you to engage with a future FP.
+From a distributed generation perspective, it is likely that you already have wind turbines or solar (PV) panels, or both, in conjunction with an energy storage system that not only meets a large slice of your immediate home energy needs, but will also allow you to opgage with a future EP.
 Distributed generation includes electric vehicles (EVs).
 If you have or are considering purchasing an EV, ensure that the smart charger is capable of communicating with the local electricity provider or future FP.
 For more information on residential EV smart charging installations, download our free guide, SNZ PAS 6011 Electric vehicle (EV) chargers for residential use , contact EECA on 0800 358 676 or ask a registered electrician to ensure that your smart charger is installed correctly.
-Ambient and You are already enjoying the benefits of a fully integrated and digitally controlled invisible integration Level 5 home environment, which is reflected in the seamless interoperability of distributed energy resources, appliances and other devices.
-Once contracts are in place, your HEMS automation system will be ready to interact with a smart grid network at any time so that you can reap the rewards of living in a truly flexible, energy-exchanging home.
+Ambient and You are already enjoying the benefits of a fully integrated and digitally controlled invisible integration home environment, which is reflected in the seamless interoperability of distributed Level 5 energy resources, appliances and other devices.
+Once contracts are in place, your menors automation system will be ready to interact with a smart grid energy-exchanging home.